Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify how salaries are established and revised.
-Check for sectoral/ national minimum wage and compare with lowest salaries in the organization.
+• Check for sectoral/national minimum wage and compare with the lowest salaries paid by the provider.

 5.A.2.2 Front-line employees’ base pay (before incentives) is at least a living wage.